snowyu/amforth/trunk/doc/source/TG/Standards.rst

 Standard Wordlists
 ==================

-ANS94 Words
+Forth 2012
 -----------

-amforth implements most or all words from the ANS94 word sets.
-Most words are already included in the standard setup, others are loadable from files in the :file:`lib/ans94` directory.
+amforth implements most or all words from many Forth 2012 word sets.
+Most words are already included in the standard setup, others are loadable from files in the :file:`lib/forth2012` directory.
 A floating point library is available from the community repository.
 Words from the word set FILE-ACCESS are dropped completely.
 The others are at least partially